All attendees of linux.conf.au 2022 agree to be bound by the terms and conditions.

 All personal information will be kept private and used only for event registration purposes, statistics for future events, and convenience for future event registration.

-The event may provide attendees with access to a wired and/or wireless network.
+The event may provide attendees in some locations with access to a wired and/or wireless network.
 The access to this network is a privilege and not an entitlement, and must be used appropriately.
 Inappropriate use includes, but is not limited to: unlawful activities, interfering with the equipment or network access of others and not respecting the reasonable expectations of privacy that attendees have for traffic flowing though the network.

 Any deliberately malicious activities on either the wired or wireless networks will be grounds for instant dismissal from the conference (without reimbursement).